cncf/tag-security/assessments/guide/outline.md

   * Internal.
 How do team members communicate with each other?
   * Inbound.
 How do users or prospective users communicate with the team?
   * Outbound.
 How do you communicate with your users? (e.g. flibble-announce@ mailing list)
+* Ecosystem.
+How does your software fit into the cloud native ecosystem?  (e.g. Flibber is integrated with both Flocker and Noodles which covers virtualization for 80% of cloud users.
+So, our small number of "users" actually represents very wide usage across the ecosytem since every virtual instance uses Flibber encryption by default.)

+## Security Issue Resolution
+* Responsible Disclosures Process.
+A outline of the project's responsible disclosures process should suspected security issues, incidents, or vulnerabilities be discovered both external and internal to the project.
+The outline should discuss communication methods/strategies.
   * Vulnerability Response Process.
 Who is responsible for responding to a report.
 What is the reporting process?
 How would you respond?
-* Ecosystem.
-How does your software fit into the cloud native ecosystem?  (e.g. Flibber is integrated with both Flocker and Noodles which covers virtualization for 80% of cloud users.
-So, our small number of "users" actually represents very wide usage across the ecosytem since every virtual instance uses Flibber encryption by default.)
+* Incident Response.
+A description of the defined procedures for triage, confirmation, notification of vulnerability or security incident, and patching/update availability.

 ## Roadmap